 Every business owner wants employees to stay motivated.
 However, this is sometimes difficult to sustain.
 If you notice unmotivated sales employees are leading to stagnant results, it might be time to offer an incentive program.
-Not only do these types of programs challenge employees to achieve higher goals, they also show the company cares enough to reward and recognize their efforts.
+Not only do these types of programs challenge employees to achieve higher goals and improve their B2B sales skills, they also show the company cares enough to reward and recognize their efforts.

 Instead of creating opposition, the right incentives can serve to promote teamwork within your sales department.
 This is especially true for non-cash incentives, such as concert tickets or a new iPad.
 Seeing a teammate be recognized and rewarded for their efforts is viewed as a cause for celebration.